k1r0s/kaop/README.md

 ```
 Note that in the previous sample there is a `serialize` method that has `jsonStringify` decorator (placed at the end of the declaration, so it will be executed AFTER method execution)...

-> NOTE! decorators could be placed at the beginning or at the end.
+> NOTE!
+Advices could be placed at the beginning or at the end.
 This is optional because you always can use hooks in decorator declaration.
-A method can be decorated multiple times and decorators can support multiple hooks within.
-Anyway you can place decorators at some possition to be more dynamic when declare new classes.
+A method can be decorated multiple times and Advices can support multiple hooks within.
+Anyway you can place Advices at some possition to be more dynamic when declare new classes.
 So the following code does this:

 ```javascript